Show All Answers

 Applications are accepted for open positions only.
 Anyone wishing to be notified when a job becomes available may sign up for Notify Me.

-Applicants can confirm that an application was submitted when you receive a confirmation from firstname.lastname@example.org stating your application has been received.
-You may also contact HR at 785-628-7320 to verify an application was received.
+Applicants can confirm that an application was submitted when you are shown the confirmation page.
+You may also contact HR at 785-628-7320 or firstname.lastname@example.org to verify an application was received.